kubeflow/kfp-tekton/sdk/FEATURES.md

 ### Any sequencer

-When any one of the tasks dependencies complete successfully, the dependent task will be started.
+When any one of the task dependencies complete successfully, the dependent task will be started.
 Order of execution of the dependencies doesn’t matter, and the pipeline doesn't wait for all the task dependencies to complete before moving to the next step.
 Please follow the details of the implementation in the [design doc](https://docs.google.com/document/d/1oXOdiItI4GbEe_qzyBmMAqfLBjfYX1nM94WHY3EPa94/edit#heading=h.dt8bhna4spym).

 For example: